 Manage DDoS Protection Plans: permissions and restrictions

 A DDoS protection plan works across regions and subscriptions.
 The same plan can be linked to virtual networks from other subscriptions in different regions, across your tenant.
-The subscription the plan is associated to incurs the monthly recurring bill for the plan, as well as overage charges, in case the number of protected public IP addresses exceed 100.
+The associated subscription incurs the plan's monthly bill and overage charges if the protected public IP addresses exceed 100.
 For more information on DDoS pricing, see pricing details.

 - Before you can complete the steps in this tutorial, you must first create an Azure DDoS Protection plan.

 |Microsoft.Network/ddosProtectionPlans/read||Read a DDoS protection plan|

 |Microsoft.Network/ddosProtectionPlans/write||Create or update a DDoS protection plan|

 To enable DDoS protection for a virtual network, your account must also be assigned the appropriate actions for virtual networks.